ngaioKhauri/quest-submissions/README.md

 1. In words, list 3 reasons why structs are different from resources.

+Resources cannot be copied.
+They cannot be lost (or overwritten).
+They cannot be created whenever you want (can be created only inside smart contracts, not transactions or scripts).

 2. Describe a situation where a resource might be better to use than a struct.

+If you want to buy an expensive virtual item over Flow, you would want to use a resource because a resource cannot be copied.
+Using a resource for the expensive virtual item ensures that only one instance of it will exist at a time.
+This way, after I buy the item, I know that the seller can't just re-sell it to other folks.

 3. What is the keyword to make a new resource?

+`create`

 4. Can a resource be created in a script or transaction (assuming there isn't a public function to create one)?

+Nope, only in a smart contract.

 5. What is the type of the resource below?
 ```